dagger/dagger/README.md

 Dagger is a platform for deploying your code using code.

-Using Dagger, software teams can create custom deployment routes for their application, tailor-made for their infrastructure and workflow, in just a few lines of code.
+Using Dagger, software builders can create powerful deployment workflows, tailor-made for their application, in just a few lines of code.

-For example, an application may have a production route, a staging route for QA and product reviews, and on-demand development routes for testing new features.
+Thanks to its vast ecosystem of reusable packages and flexible scripting environment, Dagger can deploy virtually any application to any infrastructure, and integrate with any CI and build system.
+Think of it as your "devops superglu".

-Dagger can create routes dynamically, which makes it a great fit for custom scripting and CI integration.
-Ever wanted to stand up a production-like deployment of your entire app for each pull request?
-Run integration tests across the development branches of multiple microservice repositories?
-See what your code will look like in production *before* opening a PR?
-Dagger provides a reliable foundation for automating these workflows, and many more.
+Using Dagger, no matter how your deployment works under the hood, you can always manage it with the same intuitive interface.

-Every Dagger route exposes the same standardized interface, designed for maximum developer productivity.
-Do you wish you could get the ease of use of Heroku without its limitations?
-With Dagger, each deployment route is like a miniature Heroku custom-built around your stack, instead of the other way around.
+This makes developers more productive, because they don't have to learn a new workflow every time their deployment system changes.

 ## Alpha disclaimer